zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Do not use this option in the production environment.
+  Ensure that this option is not being used in a production environment.

 ### ZWEAG107W

   Incorrect value: apiml.security.auth.provider = '%s'.
-Authentication provider is not set correctly.
-Default 'zosmf' authentication provider is used.
+The authentication provider is not set correctly.
+The default 'zosmf' authentication provider is being used.

   **Reason:**